MattWindsor91/baps3-spec/services/player.md

 # Player

-The _player_ service plays audio files.
+The _player service_ plays audio files.
 It is supplied a single file at a time, and allows the playback to be controlled by upstream services through a basic API (`stop`, `play`, `seek`, `load`, and `eject`).

-Conceptually, a player represents part of a single _playout channel_, with the _playlist_ service providing the rest.
+Conceptually, a player service represents part of a single _playout channel_, with the _playlist service_ providing the rest.
 Since the usual configuration of a BAPS3 system will use more than one channel, a playout machine will likely host more than one instance of the player service.

 ## Interface

-The player uses the internal API to communicate with the playlist service.
+The player service uses the internal API to communicate with the playlist service.
 It understands the following requests:

 * `play` — Plays the currently loaded file;
 * `stop` — Stops the currently loaded file;